Platform-OS/pos-cli/README.md

 To open a page where you can experiment with Liquid and evaluate it on your Instance, open [http://localhost:3333/gui/liquid](http://localhost:3333/gui/liquid) in your browser.

+### Generators

+In order to quickly create files you can use generators.
+They are provided by modules.
+For example `core` module provide `command` generator.
+You can use it like this:

+      pos-cli generate modules/core/generators/command users/create

+You can also display help for generator with this command:

+      pos-cli generate modules/core/generators/command --generator-help

 ## Development

 `pos-cli gui serve` (graphiql) has its own build process.
 You will find it in `gui/editor/graphql`.